Richt2566/Chicago-Live/README.md

 # Chicago Music Event Locator

-This repository contains the user friendly webpage which searches for music events in Chicago.
+This repository contains the user friendly webpage that searches for music events in Chicago.
 User can define specific music genre and date range.
-Afterwards,result displays the artist names, event dates, and specific venue locations.
+Result are displayed with the artist names, event dates, and specific venue locations.
 Github link https://github.com/Richt2566/Project1

 ## Usage